How To Scale Facebook Ads For Ecommerce

-Option B: Use Your Websites Traffic
+Option B: Use Your Website Traffic

-Creating a custom audience based on your most likely buyers can generate some great results, once you’ve figured this part out, it’s time to scale your Facebook ad targeting with lookalike audiences.
+Creating a custom audience based on your most likely buyers can generate some great results.
+Once you’ve figured this part out, it’s time to scale your Facebook ad targeting with lookalike audiences.

 You don’t have to be a marketing genius to create high-quality lookalike audiences.